-We stress that, because the constituents are highly inter-mixed, it is not feasible to treat each component in detail.
+We stress that because the constituents are highly intermixed, it is not feasible to treat each component in detail.
 This difficulty is amplified because of the broad scales of problem.
-The time scale can range anywhere from the diffusive time scale (seconds) to biofilm growth scales (daysweeks).
+The time-scale can range anywhere from the diffusive time-scale (seconds) to biofilm growth scales (daysweeks).
 The spatial scales can range from the size of the polymer (nanometers) to the size of cells (microns) or the size of the biofilm colony (centimeters).
-We present examples of systems in which it is important to consider the relative dynamics of the fluid and the structure, but it is not feasible to resolve the individual components of the mixture.
+We present examples of systems in which it is important to consider the relative dynamics of the fluid and the structure but it is not feasible to resolve the individual components of the mixture.
 Modeling the fluid mechanics of this process requires a description beyond a single velocity field and single stress tensor.

-An appealing approach to describe these problems is the two-phase (multiphase) flow model, in which each component of the mixture is a continuum with its own velocity field and constitutive law.
+An appealing approach to describe these problems is the two-phase (multiphase) flow model in which each component of the mixture is a continuum with its own velocity field and constitutive law.
 This type of model is sometimes called a two-fluid (multifluid) model or an interpenetrating flow model.
-We briefly review the formulation of the equations in Section 2.
-In Sections 3 and 4 we review the applications of these models to cytoplasm and biofilms, respectively.
-We include a short discussion of growing tumors in Section 5 to illustrate how diverse biological problems are connected by the equations that describe them.
+We briefly review the formulation of the equations in the "Equations of Two-Phase Flow" section.
+In the "Fluid Mechanics of Motile Cells" section and the "Biofilm Mechanics, Growth, and Kinetics" section, we review the applications of these models to cytoplasm and biofilms, respectively.
+We include a short discussion of growing tumors in the "Tumor Growth and Mechanics" section to illustrate how diverse biological problems are connected by the equations that describe them.